-CITY OF SAN DIMAS FY 2021-22 ANNUAL BUDGET POLICY
+CITY OF SAN DIMAS FY 2022-23 BUDGET POLICY A. INTRODUCTION

-A. INTRODUCTION

-In its adoption of the Budget, the City Council recognizes that the appropriations approved for theoperating and capital budgets are based upon estimates of municipal needs for the fiscal year.

-Therefore, in order to establish appropriate control in the administration of the Budget, the following policies are adopted to provide necessary authority for the City Manager to administer the Budget during the course of the fiscal year in the light of varying conditions which may occur.
+In its adoption of the Budget, the City Council recognizes that the appropriations approved for the operating and capital budgets are based upon estimates of municipal needs for the fiscal year.
+Therefore, in order to establish appropriate control in the administration of the Budget, the following policies are adopted to provide necessary authority for the City Manager to administer the Budget during the course of the fiscal year in the light of varying conditions which may occur and are authorized under San Dimas Municipal Code Section 2.24.070.
+The Assistant City Manager is delegated authority to sign as the City Manager in the absence of the City Manager or as authorized by the City Manager.

-These policies are in addition and supplemental to any provisions contained in the San Dimas Municipal Code (Code), including the Personnel Rules & Regulations (PRRs), Part Time Employee Hand Book, the Final Budget Resolution, all Salary Resolutions regarding pay, benefits and other terms and conditions of employment relating to other officers and employees, City of San Dimas Administrative Procedure and Policies, and other documents relating to the Budget, as such provisions may apply to the administration of the Budget.
+These policies are in addition and supplemental to any provisions contained in the San Dimas Municipal Code (Code), including the Personnel Rules & Regulations (PRRs), Part Time Employee Handbook, the Final Budget Resolution, all Salary Resolutions regarding pay, benefits and other terms and conditions of employment relating to other officers and employees, City of San Dimas Administrative Procedure and Policies, and other documents relating to the Budget, as such provisions may apply to the administration of the Budget.